Best coffee machine in the UK of 2024 - 11 machines reviewed by coffee-lovers

 (Image credit: Future)

-The one thing these machines all have in common is that we've tried and enjoyed each of our top picks from our own homes and our testing facility, using them for a prolonged period to see how easy they are to use and clean.
+The one thing that all of the machines below have in common is that we've rigorously tried each of our top picks in our own homes and at our testing facility, using them for a prolonged period to see how easy they are to use and clean.
+Find all of our favourites below.

 Best coffee machine overall